huyszn/coc-burntbase-cooldown-bypass/README.md

 ![Base Found](./images/found.png "Burntbase Base Found")

+# Searching Through YouTube Channels (Script)

+Once you [run](#usage) the script, open the `Burntbase Scan Results.csv` file, and you can go through each row and find the YouTube video containing the scanned base using the `Date` column, `Image` column (if you want to see what the base looks like in the video), `Tranformation` column (to know if the base in the video is rotated or a reflection of your scanned base), and the `YouTube Channel Link` column.
 # Bingo!
 We found the base from the video that looks exactly like the blurred image that is still in a 12 hour cooldown on Burntbase in less than 5 minutes!